 1. Comfort Animals Permitted in University Residence Halls.

-- Comfort animals are not permitted in a university residence hall until expressly approved by the Office of Disability Accommodation.
+- Comfort animals are not permitted in a university residence hall until expressly approved by the Office of Disability Access.

 - Approved comfort animals must be contained within the campus housing unit of the owner/handler, except when transported outside the residential area in an animal carrier or controlled on a leash or harness.
 Comfort animals are not permitted in any other university facilities.